iantar1/Philosophers/README.md

 In summary, threads are lighter weight than processes and are used to achieve parallelism within a process, while processes are used to achieve concurrency between independent tasks.
+( A thread is a context of execution, while a process is a bunch of resources associated with a computation)

 * **WHAAT IS RACE CONDITION**: